-This subsection provides example scratchpads for several tasks, demonstrating target frames for the model.
-The following figures illustrate scratchpads for tasks like connected and disconnected cycles, strings, and solvable and non-solvable mazes.
+This section provides example chain-of-sketch instances for several tasks, demonstrating target frames for the model.
+The following figures illustrate chain-of-sketches for tasks like connected and disconnected cycles, strings, and solvable and non-solvable mazes.
 In Figure \ref{fig:scratchpad_cycles20}, we show examples of the cycles 20 dataset with connected cycles.
-In Figures \ref{fig:scratchpad_strings12_disconnected} and \ref{fig:scratchpad_strings12_connected}, scratchpads for the strings 12 dataset with disconnected strings are shown.
-For maze tasks, Figures \ref{fig:scratchpad_mzr24_non_solvable} and \ref{fig:scratchpad_mzr24_solvable} display scratchpads for solvable and non-solvable rectangular mazes.
-Finally, Figures \ref{fig:scratchpad_mzc16_non_solvable} and \ref{fig:scratchpad_mzc16_solvable}, do the same for maze circular 16.
+In Figure \ref{fig:scratchpad_strings12_disconnected} and \ref{fig:scratchpad_strings12_connected}, sketches for the strings 12 dataset with disconnected and connected strings are shown.
+For maze tasks, Figures \ref{fig:scratchpad_mzr24_solvable} and \ref{fig:scratchpad_mzr24_non_solvable} display sketches for solvable and non-solvable rectangular mazes.
+Figures \ref{fig:scratchpad_mzc16_solvable} and \ref{fig:scratchpad_mzc16_non_solvable}, do the same for maze circular 16.
 Finally, Figure \ref{fig:pvr-frames} shows the sketches for a PVR task on $7 \times 7$ grid and $k=4$ images per row where the parity function is used on the row.